UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/coding-rubric.md

 * No code is commented out.

-* All unit tests (check-expect, check-assert, and check-error) are indented by 8
-  spaces.

 * Code is tested using unit-test forms, not print calls.
 Submitted solutions do not print.